AlexandreDecan/AlexandreDecan/readme.md

 2020 - **Bot or not?
-Detecting bots in GitHub pull request activity based on comment similarity** Mehdi Golzadeh, Damien Legay, Alexandre Decan, Tom Mens 2nd Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2020, Seoul, Republic of Korea, 2020 [Voir le PDF](files/BOTSE-2020.pdf)
+Detecting bots in GitHub pull request activity based on comment similarity** Mehdi Golzadeh, Damien Legay, Alexandre Decan, Tom Mens in 2nd Workshop on Bots in Software Engineering (BotSE), IEEE/ACM ICSEW 2020, Seoul, Republic of Korea, 2020 [Voir le PDF](files/BOTSE-2020.pdf)

-2019 - **Towards an Understanding of the Impact of Badges in GitHub Repositories** Damien Legay, Alexandre Decan, Tom Mens
-18th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Brussels, Belgium, 2019 [Voir le PDF](files/BENEVOL-2019b.pdf)
+2019 - **Towards an Understanding of the Impact of Badges in GitHub Repositories** Damien Legay, Alexandre Decan, Tom Mens in 18th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Brussels, Belgium, 2019 [Voir le PDF](files/BENEVOL-2019b.pdf)

-2019 - **On the Effect of Discussions on Pull Request Decisions** Mehdi Golzadeh, Alexandre Decan, Tom Mens
-18th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Brussels, Belgium, 2019 [Voir le PDF](files/BENEVOL-2019a.pdf)
+2019 - **On the Effect of Discussions on Pull Request Decisions** Mehdi Golzadeh, Alexandre Decan, Tom Mens in 18th Belgium-Netherlands Software Evolution Workshop (BENEVOL), Brussels, Belgium, 2019 [Voir le PDF](files/BENEVOL-2019a.pdf)

 2018 - **On the Evolution of Technical Lag in the npm Package Dependency Network**